Helping a modernization program chart a new path forward

 Summary

-The Environmental Protection Agency (EPA) needed an independent consulting review of the state of their Safe Drinking Water Information System (SDWIS) modernization initiative, including their development contract.
-We were brought in to facilitate a health-check assessment workshop in order to help the EPA chart a smart path forward.
+The Environmental Protection Agency (EPA) needed an independent assessment of its Safe Drinking Water Information System (SDWIS) modernization effort, including the associated development contract.
+We facilitated a focused health-check workshop and delivered recommendations to help EPA make informed decisions about how to proceed.

 The challenge

-The EPA’s Safe Drinking Water Information System contains data about public water systems and violations of EPA’s drinking water regulations.
-In 2017, the EPA launched an initiative called SDWIS Prime to transform the data architecture of SDWIS.
-Under the old architecture, U.S. states maintained separate distributed tracking systems for data.
-The EPA wanted to migrate this historical data into a new, centralized architecture maintained by the agency.
+EPA’s Safe Drinking Water Information System tracks data about public water systems and violations of federal drinking water regulations.
+In 2017, EPA launched SDWIS Prime to modernize the system’s data architecture by moving from state-managed, distributed tracking systems to a centralized platform maintained by the agency.

 The solution